 In the lab sessions we will use the open-source R software and environment for statistical computing, including some easily installable add-on packages (lme4, MCMCglmm, plm, WDI).
-Students are welcome to work on their own laptop, ideally with R pre-installed (from https://cran.r-project.org/).
+Students are welcome to work on their own laptop.
+(R can be pre-installed from https://cran.r-project.org/.)